bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Right, so that's a typical example.
 I used to work at pool, so no hate there.
 Cool.

+## Mining Markets

 So kind of the meat of the talk now, what are these mining markets?
 Because if we have pools, and pools are in essence a kind of marketplace because you have hash rate that's considered being sold to the pool because the pool is then turning around and mining big one with it and getting percentage off that and then distributing those funds to all these miners, and in essence that acts like a form of market, but what if we could try and take it one step further?

+## Evolution of Mining Hardware

-So, the idea was originally, this is from the white paper, that proof of work is essentially one CPU, one vote.
+The idea was originally, this is from the white paper, that proof of work is essentially one CPU, one vote.
 Satoshi had originally had that idea.
 Well, long gone are the days where you can mine with a CPU.
 We went from CPUs to GPUs very quickly, then to FPGAs pretty much at the exact same time.
 And finally, for ASICs, I think started rolling around, coming out 12, 13, around there.

+## Challenges in Modern Mining

 And from then on, you really need to buy pretty sophisticated hardware that was not inexpensive.
 You couldn't just be running this with like your hardware at home.
 After a few years, even if you did buy that hardware, You needed to find really cheap electricity to run that hardware on.